doitintl/doit-composer-airflow-training/src/set-up-and-run-airflow-locally.md

 3. deploy it using Helm Chart

 ## Python virtual environment deployment
 Airflow community created a [guide](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html).
-It basically creates a SQLite database and runs webserver and worker in two processes.
+You basically create a SQLite database and run Airflow webserver and worker in two processes.

 This setup is lightweight and suitable to test something quickly.
 It is not a production-ready setup because it only processes tasks sequentially.

 ## Docker-compose
 Using `docker-compose` is the preferred way to run Airflow locally.
-Again, Airflow community is kindly created a [guide](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) including a pre-baked `docker-compose.yaml` file!
+Again, the Airflow community is kindly created a [guide](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) including a pre-baked `docker-compose.yaml` file!

-When you do `docker-compose up`, a whole Airflow cluster is up including:
+When you do `docker-compose up`, a whole Airflow cluster is up, including:
 - **airflow-scheduler** - The scheduler monitors all tasks and DAGs, then triggers the task instances once their dependencies are complete.
 - **airflow-webserver** - The webserver is available at http://localhost:8080.
 - **airflow-worker** - The worker that executes the tasks given by the scheduler.